 - The program especially encourages applications from individuals who come from groups traditionally underrepresented in the STEM fields as well as individuals who come from rural or inner-city areas and individuals whose backgrounds and experiences would bring diversity to the biotechnology fields

-- Participate fully for 10 contiguous weeks (June 10 - August 17, 2019) in the Amgen Scholars Program.
+- Participate fully for 10 contiguous weeks (Tentative: June 5 - August 11, 2023) in the Amgen Scholars Program.
 Amgen Scholars cannot take courses or hold a job throughout the duration of the program.
 Amgen Scholars must be present for the entirety of the program.

 - Live on campus in one of Harvard’s historic River Houses in the Harvard Summer Undergraduate Research Village.